-The Status Register contains a number of status and control bits, as shown in Table 5, that can be read or set (as appropriate) by specific instructions.
+The Status Register contains a number of status and control bits that can be read or set (as appropriate) by specific instructions.

 WIP bit.
 The Write In Progress (WIP) bit indicates whether the memory is busy with a Write Status Register, Program or Erase cycle.